 - Seasonal winds and climate effects

-- Variation of sun angle throughout the year
+- Variation of sun angles throughout the year

 - Construction materials